geofabrik/OpenRailRouting/README.md

 * taking the low acceleration and the long breaking distances of trains into account
 * a lot of features which would need data which is not in OSM (incline, structure gauges)

+## Web Frontend

+This project includes a web frontend which is a fork of the original GraphHopper web frontend.

 ## Building

-This project uses Maven for building.
+This project uses Maven (for the Java code) and NodeJS for the web frontend for building.
+`npm` has to be installed.

 ```sh
 git submodule init